jainishbharti05/jainishbharti05/README.md

 ▸ I'm practicing Software Development and aims to become a Full Stack Software Developer.
 ▸ I have really enjoyed working on languages like JavaScript, Python, JAVA and a few frameworks like React, Django, Flask and Spring.
 ▸ Preferably,I choose MERN [MongoDb, Express, ReactJs, NodeJs] as my working Stack!.
-▸ Trying my hands on Java Development using Spring, Jax-rs, JSPs & Servlets.
+▸ Trying my hands on Java Development using Spring, JAX-RS, JSPs & Servlets.
 ▸ Also planning to upgrade my skills as Data Scientist.